What is risk management?

 Risk Appetite

 We recognise it may not be possible to deliver our strategic objectives unless the business takes risks.
 We’ve a responsibility to strike the right balance between a very passive approach (taking little or no risk) and a very active approach (taking too much risk).
-Our Statement of Risk Appetite is an expression of how much risk we’re prepared to take.
-It’s set by Board and is regularly reviewed by both Audit & Risk Committee, and Board.
-Risk appetite varies between different business areas, can change over time, and is dependent on the opportunities or benefits presented through the activity weighed against the risk exposure.
-We consider risk appetite for each strategic risk.
+Our ‘Risk Appetite’ is an expression of how much risk we’re prepared to take.
+Risk appetite is set by Board and is regularly reviewed by both Audit & Risk Committee, and Board.
+Risk appetite varies between different business areas, can change over time, and may be dependent on many different factors including financial headroom, level of regulation, political uncertainty, external perceptions and so on.
+We consider risk appetite for every strategic risk.

-We currently have 13 strategic risks reflecting those factors representing a greatest potential exposure to the newly merged Southern Housing business.
-Risk management is a fundamental tool in ensuring post-merger success.
 By operating an objectives-led risk management process, we’re able to identify those risks which put in jeopardy the achievement of our strategic objectives.
-Our risk scoring mechanism ensures consistency in assessing our risk profile, but also facilitates risk prioritisation, and the development of corresponding mitigation strategies.
+Our risk scoring mechanism ensures consistency in assessing our risk profile but also facilitates the prioritisation of both risks and the development of corresponding mitigation strategies.

-We are constantly monitoring our risk environment.
-Current focuses include changes in the macroeconomic environment, recruitment markets, cyber security, and pan-Southern Housing integration.
+We are regularly monitoring our risk environment.
+Current focuses include changes in the macroeconomic environment, recruitment markets, cyber security, and pan-Southern Housing transformation.
 Whilst Board delegates oversight responsibility of risk to the Audit & Risk Committee, Board remains ultimately responsible for risk management.
 Both forums provide review, oversight, and challenge of our risk approach and strategic risks.
 As our embedded risk management approach is objectives-led, the management and reflection of our strategic risks on the strategic risk register supports the achievement of our strategic objectives.
 The following pages outline current strategic risks aligned to the objectives in our 2023-26 strategic plan.

 Risk